ALL FY16 TUITION ASSISTANCE REQUEST MUST BE PROCESSED BY THE BEC BY THE COB ON 15 SEPTEMBER 2016

 Financial Aid Brief

 Are you confused by all the different types of financial assistance programs and scholarships that are available to students?
-The Joint Education Center offers a financial aid workshop offered monthly to explain the various types of programs students may apply for.
+The Base Education Center offers a financial aid workshop offered monthly to explain the various types of programs students may apply for.
 Please check with the education center for dates and times.
 Students who need help completing the FASFA (Free Application for Federal Student Aid) are encouraged to attend.

 Joint Services Transcript